HouseCall: Child Yeast Overload, Split Body Workouts, Add Muscle, MRET Water Activators, Keto Question, Histamine Reactions

 Let’s get started!

-Tyler: Hi Dr. Cabral, I know you have a background in body building and personal training and am looking for advice in regards to putting on more muscle.
-I am a 25 year old former collegiate athlete and am very lean but am looking to put more mass on in the safest way possible.
+Tyler: Hi Dr. Cabral, I know you have a background in bodybuilding and personal training and am looking for advice in regards to putting on more muscle.
+I am a 25-year-old former collegiate athlete and am very lean but am looking to put more mass on in the safest way possible.
 I eat predominately vegan and GF with some wild fish and eggs.
 I work out 3-4 days a week and do a combo of lifting, swimming, and hatha yoga.
 I am 6’1” and 182 lbs.
-I have read on the importance of ingrsting protein shakes before and after workouts as well as BCAAs pre, during, and post workout for anabolic muscle growth.
+I have read on the importance of ingesting protein shakes before and after workouts as well as BCAAs pre, during, and post-workout for anabolic muscle growth.
 Do you have brands that you recommend for vegan protein (I do your Nutritional Support Powder in smoothies in the morning) and BCAAs?
 Or are they even necessary?
 I appreciate your insight.
 Thanks, Tyler

 Anthony: Hi Dr. Cabral, What are your thoughts on MRET water activators?
 Your products and podcasts have become a very positive part of my life, thank you for sharing your knowledge.
 Sincerely, Anthony

-James: Is a kenogentic diet good for you
+James: Is a ketogenic diet good for you

 Thank you for tuning into this weekend’s Cabral HouseCalls and be sure to check back tomorrow for our Mindset & Motivation Monday show to get your week started off right!